Oscillations I: Heavily Damped Oscillator

 In fact, all possible motions of the highly damped oscillator have this form.
 The way to understand this is to realize that the oscillator’s motion is completely determined if we specify at an initial instant of time both the position and the velocity of the oscillator.
 The equation of motion gives the acceleration as a function of position and velocity, so, at least in principle, we can work out step by step how the mass must move; technically, we are integrating the equation of motion, either mathematically, or numerically such as by using a spreadsheet.
-So, by suitably adjusting the two arbitrary constants A1 and A2, we can match our sum of solutions to any given initial position and velocity.
+So, by suitably adjusting the two arbitrary constants and we can match our sum of solutions to any given initial position and velocity.

 To summarize, for the highly damped oscillator any solution is of the form:

 1. If the oscillator is pulled aside a distance and released from rest at what are ?
 Describe the subsequent motion, especially the very beginning: what is the initial acceleration?
 (Hint: think carefully about how important the damping term is immediately after release from restyou should be able to guess the initial acceleration.)

 2. If the oscillator is initially at the equilibrium position but is given a kick to a velocity find and and describe the subsequent motion.

 *The Principle of Superposition for Linear Differential Equations

 The equation for the highly damped oscillator is a linear differential equation, that is, an equation of the form (in more usual notation):